kee-org/www-kee-pm/content/keevault/privacy.md

 We may retain certain User Personal Information indefinitely, unless you delete it or request its deletion.
 For example, we don’t automatically delete inactive user accounts, so unless you choose to delete your account, we will retain your account information indefinitely.

 You can cancel your Subscription at any time by going into your [Account settings](https://account.kee.pm).
 The Subscription details screen provides a simple cancellation link.
-We are not able to cancel Accounts in response to an email or phone request.
+We are not able to cancel Accounts in response to an email, a message via any medium or a phone request.

 Upon receipt of your cancellation request we will mark your Subscription as "Pending Cancellation".
 Your Subscription will then continue until the end of your current Billing Term when it will then become "Cancelled".
 You can undo your cancellation request at any point during this "Pending Cancellation" period.